Adrenal gland trauma

 At the time the article was last revised Bruno Di Muzio had no recorded disclosures.View Bruno Di Muzio's current disclosures

 Adrenal gland trauma most commonly results from blunt force trauma.

 Adrenal gland trauma is present on 1-2% of CT imaging in blunt trauma although the occurrence is thought to be much higher as injury has been demonstrated at 28% in one autopsy series 1-4.

 The right adrenal gland is more commonly affected than the left with a ratio of 3-4:1 2.

-Adrenal haemorrhage is the most common injury to the adrenal gland and is thought to be a result of direct compression or increased venous pressures from IVC compression.
-Laceration of the adrenal gland is less common 2-3.
+Adrenal hemorrhage is the most common injury to the adrenal gland and is thought to be a result of direct compression or increased venous pressures from IVC compression.
+Laceration of the adrenal gland is less common 2,3.

 - liver, spleen and/or renal laceration

 Adrenal gland traumatic hemorrhage may also present with 1:

 - IVC compression